Fixed vs Variable Rate Business Loans

 The rate on a variable interest rate loan mirrors the market, which means a loan with this type of interest may have different monthly payments from one month to the next.
 However, in a stable economy, the payment amounts may not fluctuate significantly.

-On the plus side, variable rate loans usually offer lower interest rates than the fixed rate version of the same type of loan.
+On the plus side, variable-rate loans usually offer lower interest rates than the fixed-rate version of the same type of loan.
 And, in some cases, you might be able to get an introductory rate that is guaranteed for a set number of months.
-However, there are also some downsides to choosing a variable interest rate loan.
-Should market rates go up during your loan term, your rate (and monthly payments) will likely go up.
-If your business’s cash flow is tight, this can make budgeting difficult.
+In fact, for a short-term business loan, a variable interest rate can end up being a good deal for the borrower.

-Types of Variable Rate Business Loans
+Types of Variable-Rate Business Loans

 Types of small business loans that may come with variable rates include: